About this guide

 It is your responsibility as an exporter to check the importing country’s requirements before you export.
 Ask the importing country’s National Plant Protection Organisation or your importer whether your commodity is permitted and whether any special conditions must be met.
 We may be able to help if you are having difficulty.

-You can search the department's plants database for information on importing country requirements for plants and plant products.
+search the department's plants database for information on importing country requirements for plants and plant products.

 Import conditions vary depending on the country, commodity and the end use of a product.
 For example, seeds intended for sowing may have different import conditions and risks than seeds intended for consumption.
 Your goods will be inspected based on the importing country conditions and Australian export legislation.
-See Step 5 for information on inspections.
+See Step 5 for

 If your exports do not meet the importing country’s requirements, they may not be allowed into the country.
 As a result your goods may be destroyed or you may have to pay for their return to Australia.
 Breaches of this kind may damage your business relationships and affect future export opportunities.